 A: Sometimes it does, and sometimes it doesn’t.
 It primarily depends on you and the therapist.
 It is important to share your concerns in a serious, sincere, and open manner.
 Only if you are completely honest and open can you expect to receive the best support and advice.

 A: There should be a “fit” between your personality and that of the therapist.
 Someone else – or some other method – may be more suitable for you.
 You can ask your therapist for a referral to another mental health professional, or, if you prefer, you can call one of the mental health associations for the names of other therapists.

 A: The length of time in each session is dependent upon the type of treatment you are getting and the service provider.
-At Brighter Futures Counseling, PLLC most individual sessions last about one hour.
+At Brighter Futures Counseling, PLLC most individual sessions last about 1/2 an hour.
 There may be some family sessions or group therapy sessions that range from 1 hour to 2 hours.